jess-lam/workout-tracker-be-pt/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Web Frontend Documentation](https://github.com/Lambda-School-Labs/workout-tracker-fe-pt7) for details on the fronend of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+See [iOS App Documentation](https://github.com/Lambda-School-Labs/workout-tracker-ios-pt7) for details on the iOS portion of our project.
+See [UX Documentation](https://www.figma.com/file/kEKgIN0bWriJGpIZ9hmGI2/Workout-Tracker%2C-Mahiya-%26-Adeolu?node-id=313%3A6) for details on the UX design of our project.